Buffer#

 None

-- get_context_classes_at_iter(iter: TextIter) list[str] #
+- get_context_classes_at_iter(iter: TextIter) list[str]#

 Get all defined context classes at

-.See the
+iter.See the

-description for the list of default context classes.- Parameters:
+Bufferdescription for the list of default context classes.- Parameters:

 iter – a

-- get_highlight_matching_brackets() bool #
+- get_highlight_matching_brackets() bool#

 Determines whether bracket match highlighting is activated for the source buffer.

-- get_highlight_syntax() bool #
+- get_highlight_syntax() bool#

 Determines whether syntax highlighting is activated in the source buffer.

-- get_language() Language | None #
+- get_language() Language | None#

 Returns the

-.The returned object should not be unreferenced by the user.
+Languageassociated with the buffer, seeset_language.The returned object should not be unreferenced by the user.

-- get_source_marks_at_iter(iter: TextIter, category: str | None = None) list[Mark] #
+- get_source_marks_at_iter(iter: TextIter, category: str | None = None) list[Mark]#

 Returns the list of marks of the given category at

-it returns all marks atiter
+categoryisNoneit returns all marks atiter.- Parameters:

 iter – an iterator.